Anapaya CORE¶

 SCION Data Plane Configuration¶

-The SCION data plane configuration consists of the router
+The SCION data plane configuration consists of the router and the

-section contains the configuration of the
+neighbors sections.
+The router section contains the configuration of the

-internal SCION interface internal_interface
+internal SCION interface internal_interface, while the neighbors

 section defines all the SCION links to other SCION ASes, i.e., the external